Evangelical Lutheran Church in Russia, Ukraine, Kazakhstan and Central Asia: Structure

 Ecclesiastical authority is vested in the office of the Archbishop, whose nominal seat is the Church of St Peter and St Paul in St Petersburg.
 The Archbishop and the bishops of the regional Lutheran denominations within ELCROS form an Episcopal Council.

 The main governing body of ELCROS is the General Synod, which meets every five years, while executive authority is vested with the Church Synod.
 The Church Synod is chaired by the General Consistory, headed by the Archbishop, and the Synod further comprises two members from the Episcopal Council and the Presidium of the General Synod.

 Regional churches

-The church is further divided into seven regional Lutheran denominations in Belarus, Georgia, Kazakhstan, Kyrgyzstan, Russia, Ukraine, and Uzbekistan, as well as individual congregations in Azerbaijan, Tajikistan, and Turkmenistan.
+The church is further divided into regional Lutheran denominations in Belarus, Georgia, Kazakhstan, Kyrgyzstan, Russia, and Uzbekistan, as well as individual congregations in Azerbaijan, Tajikistan, and Turkmenistan.
 These were formerly independent churches, and still retain their autonomy, but since 1999 they have been united as constituent dioceses of ELCROS.